22 October 2020

 How to make the most of EVERYTHING university has to offer

 I joined ARU two and half years ago and I made it my mission to get involved in everything I could.
 Read more…

 24 February 2017

-In January, I submitted an applied anatomy and physiology essay that was 4,500 words, which certainly took a long time to write and reference!
+I have come back to normal university lectures and skills sessions after a successful placement in central London.
+There’s always post-placement blues as the reality of the course settles in with essays and deadlines here and there.
+However, a new year means a few steps closer to becoming a registered paramedic and, in fact, I will hopefully be graduating next year.In January, I submitted an applied anatomy and physiology essay that was 4,500 words, which certainly took a long time to write and reference!
 I’m glad to say I received a good mark for it and one of the senior lecturers even rang me on a Saturday to talk through the marking!
 It’s gestures such as this that remind me why I’m studying at Anglia Ruskin University.
 As well as what seems like essay after essay, we have been learning about Advanced Life Support (ALS) and pharmacology (the study of the effects of drugs in the body) in our practical skills sessions.
 These have been going really well and we alternate between each other, to take the leadership role in ALS cardiac arrest scenarios in simulated environments on campus.